tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Flashing the SPIFFS erases the WiFi settings made in Web Panel and the board starts in AP mode.

-## config.json
+### config.json

 WiFi Link firmware writes WiFi settings into SPIFFS file config.json.
 SPIFFS upload overrides the SPIFFS content and the setting are lost.
 After restart WiFi Link firmware goes to AP mode and you must once again connect to this AP, choose the WiFi network, enter the password and connect back to your WiFi.

 If you often upload the SPIFFS, add your config.json file into data subfolder of the WiFi Link firmware source codes.
-The basic content is {"ssid":"mywifi","password":"abcd1234"}.
+The basic content is `{"ssid":"yourwifi","password":"yourpassword"}.`